WadeLin1285/Arduino-with-VS/README.md

 * Serial Communication Test (Completed)

-  Use Arduino to send 3 data via USB port and receive by computer via `System::IO::ports` namespace.
-Then, in order to get the real value of integers, we use two standard library in C++: `string.h` and `sstream.h`.
+  Use Arduino to send three integer data via USB serail port and receive by computer via `System::IO::ports` namespace.
+Then, in order to get the real value of integers, we use two standard libraries in C++: `string.h` and `sstream.h`.
 By `sstream`, we can use `stringstream` namespace to send the serial infomation into stringstream type variables and print out as integer numbers.
   > Notice that the type of project must be "Visual C++  CLR Console Application" to  access the `System::IO::ports` namespace.

 * IMU 3D Simulation (Completed)